 Working in customer service can be easy and rewarding when someone calls with a compliment or simple problem to solve.
 However, some customers make it tough to keep your composure.
 When you are speaking rude or angry customers, it is a natural reaction for you to want to get angry in return—but you are at work and you cannot let that happen.
-Below are seven tips on how to handle angry customers without losing your cool.
+Below are seven tips on how to handle angry customers, whether it be on the phone, on a live chat or live help session, or anything else, all without losing your cool.

 1. Don’t Take It Personally

 Although angry customers take their frustration out on you, they know that you did not cause their problem.
 Allow them to vent about their problem, but do not take it personally.
 Listen to their story without interrupting and then find a way to help.

 It is natural for upset customers to express their anger, but some customers can take things too far and your reaction may be to defend yourself.
 However, as a professional customer service specialist, you should never argue back.
 Maintain your integrity and be the better person.
 If customers begin to abuse you verbally, let them know that you understand their frustration and that being rude will not solve their problem.
 Let the customer know that you are there to help, but you cannot do so until they calm down.

 If your angry customer refuses to calm down, then kill them with kindness.
 Be sincere, respectful, and understanding.
 Show sympathy for their situation and express empathy for their frustration.
 By keeping calm and controlling your own anger, you may find that your customer will ease up a little too.
 Try to make a joke to lighten the mood or share a story to show that you can relate.